neulab/explainaboard_client/docs/python_api/evaluate_using_custom_dataset.md

 * from the [doc](https://github.com/neulab/ExplainaBoard/blob/main/docs/task_file_formats.md) we see
 that for the dataset file, we can preprocess it into `tsv` or `json` format, and for the output file, `json` and `text` are allowed.
-* Suppose that you process dataset and system output file into `tsv` (e.g., [`dataset.tsv`](../example/data/machine_translation/dataset.tsv)) and
+* Suppose that you process the dataset and system output files into `tsv` (e.g., [`dataset.tsv`](../example/data/machine_translation/dataset.tsv)) and
   `text` (e.g., [`system_output.txt`](../example/data/machine_translation/system_output.txt))